mzazon/awesome-cloud-projects/aws/data-lake-fine-grained-access/data-lake-fine-grained-access.md

    echo "✅ Lake Formation configured with data lake administrator: ${CURRENT_USER_ARN}"
    ```

    The data lake administrator now has the authority to grant and revoke permissions on all Lake Formation resources.
-This centralized approach simplifies permission management compared to traditional IAM-only approaches.
+This centralized approach simplifies permission management compared to traditional IAM-only approaches by providing a unified interface for data access governance.

 2. **Register S3 Location with Lake Formation**:

    Lake Formation needs explicit registration of S3 locations before it can manage access controls.
-This registration establishes Lake Formation's authority over the S3 location and enables fine-grained access controls that go beyond standard S3 bucket policies.
+This registration establishes Lake Formation's authority over the S3 location and enables fine-grained access controls that go beyond standard S3 bucket policies by intercepting data access requests at the service level.

    ```bash
    # Register S3 location with Lake Formation